File a Case

 - To file by fax or mail, file the Petition Form with your Regional Office.

-- For more information about the different types of representation petitions that you can file, what information you will need to file, and what will happen next, visit our Representation Resources page or contact the Regional Office where you wish to file your petition.
+- For more information about the types of representation petitions you can file, what information you will need to file, and what will happen next, visit Representation Resources, Representation Cases, or contact the Regional Office where you wish to file your petition.

 To file an application for review of a Decision and Order issued by a Regional Director in a representation proceeding, an opposition to an application for review, or related pleading, you will need to file a case with the Authority's Office of Case Intake and Publication, preferably through the eFiling system.